Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychOpenXR.md

 and setup instructions, currently no standard [OpenXR](OpenXR) implementation with
 reliable and trustworthy timestamping exists.
 Proper enhancements to
 [OpenXR](OpenXR) will need to be done in the future.
 Right now, as of Psychtoolbox
-3.0.19.1, we have a hacky solution for a subset of Linux users, called
+3.0.19.2, we have a hacky solution for a subset of Linux users, called
 "Monado metrics timestamping hack".
 It goes as follows:

 If you need reliable timestamping, the only solution right now is to use
-Linux + a modified version of Monado + a modified version of Mesa + an
+Linux + the latest Monado upstream version + a modified version of Mesa + an
 AMD or Intel gpu of sufficient performance + a VR HMD supported by Monado
 on Linux.
 Contact our paid support "help [PsychPaidSupportAndServices](PsychPaidSupportAndServices)" for
 help in setting up this feature and getting suitable modified Monado and